mozilla/glean/tools/analysis/ping-patterns/README.md

 Metrics pings are in red.
 Issues found with metrics pings are notated with a number to the right.
 Hover over the number to display a tooltip with further information about the issue.

-Grey vertical lines are midnight local time.
-Dashed grey vertical lines are 04:00 local time.
+Gray vertical lines are midnight local time.
+Dashed gray vertical lines are 04:00 local time.

 Green vertical lines indicate the first ping coming from an interesting revision that contains a related fix.